A Self-Evolving Agentic Framework for Metasurface Inverse Design: Skill File Structure

 under \texttt{iterN\_subM/codegen/iter\_K/.agents/skills/learning-context/}, where \(\mathcal{R}\) is a deterministic \texttt{reference/} subtree.
 In the current runtime, this subtree contains static Markdown references for setup, materials and layers, patterning, sources and solving, phase and diffraction orders, amplitude and efficiency metrics, optimization, common pitfalls, and context usage.
 These reference documents are generated by the environment and are not themselves rewritten by the meta-agent during skill evolution.

 After the final sub-iteration of iteration \(i\), the resulting skill is archived as

 stored at \texttt{meta\_agent/skills/learning-context-iterN/SKILL.md}.
-These archived snapshots form the historical skill memory consulted by later iterations and support provenance analysis of the evolution trajectory.
+These archived snapshots form the historical skill memory consulted by later iterations and support analysis of the evolution history.

 The observed directory structure is summarized in Listing~\ref{lst:agentic-skill-artifact-tree}.
-This representation makes explicit that the evolving core is a single canonical \texttt{SKILL.md}, while execution-time packages additionally include a static \texttt{reference/} subtree, and completed iterations are preserved as archived snapshots.
+This representation makes explicit that the evolving core is a single \texttt{SKILL.md}, while execution-time packages additionally include a static \texttt{reference/} subtree, and completed iterations are preserved as archived snapshots.

-Across sampled IID and OOD runs, the evolved \texttt{SKILL.md} files consistently combine four kinds of guidance: methodology-level workflow rules, solver API and execution contracts, optimization and task-type-specific recipes, and failure-avoidance or context-engineering heuristics.
+Across sampled same-type and new-type runs, the evolved \texttt{SKILL.md} files consistently combine four kinds of guidance: methodology-level workflow rules, solver API and usage patterns, optimization and task-type-specific recipes, and failure-avoidance heuristics.
 Skill evolution therefore updates reusable textual guidance while keeping the base model, evaluator, physical solver, and held-out test split fixed.
-In this sense, this work studies the evolution of reusable context artifacts rather than the adaptation of model weights.
+In this sense, this work studies the evolution of reusable, human-readable skill files rather than the adaptation of model weights.